risclite/SuperScalar-RISCV-CPU/README.md

 SSRV is a 3-stage RV32IMC CPU core.
 Different from rivals, SSRV is configurable to adjust levels of out-of-order and super-scalar via 3 parameters.
 Besides these 3 ones, there are more parameters to effect performance.

-SSRV is based on 4 different multiple-in, multiple-out buffers connected each other.
+SSRV is based on 4 different multiple-in, multiple-out buffers connected with each other.
 The central of them is built in “schedule” module, which has “FETCH_LEN” inputs, “EXEC_LEN” outputs and a capacity of “SDBUF_LEN” instructions.

 ![diagram](https://github.com/risclite/SuperScalar-RISCV-CPU/blob/master/wiki/png/diagram.png)